nicocardiel/filabres/doc/lsss-test.rst

    This is a summary of the steps followed to carry out a quick reduction of the LSSS data.

-The data must be placed within a subdirectory corresponding to a particular observing night:
+The data must be located within a subdirectory corresponding to a particular observing night:

 ::